Riley1101/designsystem-workplace/README.md

-# Turborepo starter
+# What is this repo ?

-This is an official Yarn v1 starter turborepo.
+This is a monorepo for easier and faster developer experience while building a design system.

 ## What's inside?